Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 ## Relative File Paths

-Relative file path are paths that links to a local file in the same folder or on the same server, for example:
+Relative file paths link to a local file in the same folder or on the same server, for example:

 - **./about.html**
 - **./js/script.js**